-While not yet a published fiction author, I’ve got a few works in progress which are in various states of completion.
+I’ve also got a few works in progress in various states of completion.
 Brief summaries are below, but contact me if you’d like more information.
 For my published technical publications please visit my Google Scholar page.

 The Fisherman, by Johanna Levene